Last updated: January 28, 2021

 As mentioned in the last paragraph, GIMPS uses floating point FFTs written in highly pipelined, cache friendly assembly language.
 Since floating point computations are inexact, after every

 iteration the floating point values are rounded back to integers.
-The discrepancy between the proper integer result and the actual floating point result is called the convolution error.
+The discrepancy between the proper integer result and the actual floating point result is called the convolution or roundoff error.
 If

 the convolution error ever exceeds 0.5 then the rounding step will produce incorrect results – meaning a larger FFT should have been used.
 One of GIMPS' error checks is to make sure